-Pelvic pain is located between the belly button and hips.
+Pelvic pain is located between the belly button and the hips and groin.
 If it lasts for six months or more it is called chronic pelvic pain.
-It is often difficult to figure out what is the source of the pain.
+It is often difficult to figure out the source of the pain.
 Pelvic pain can be caused by problems in the:

 Male Pelvis Organs